 Much of my time was spent in the steam room, hot tub and massage chairs.
 I thought the thermal spa area had a great ambiance at night, but would have benefited from window blinds during the day to help shield from the bright sunlight.

 Check out time is at 11 but you are welcome to use the spa facilities for the day.
-I took full advantage of this, by spending yet more time relaxing massage chairs and having an informal chat with naturopath Sue Davis.
-There are even lockers available, although these do get taken up quickly so get in there early!
+I took full advantage of this, by spending yet more time relaxing in the massage chairs and having an informal chat with naturopath Sue Davis.
+There are even lockers available although these get taken up quickly so get in there early!

 The distance from London means that it's not ideal for a quick treatment but perfect for an overnight stay or a weekend break.
 The spa is modern and luxurious, staff were friendly and helpful and the food was absolutely delicious.
 My time there was very relaxing and I left feeling thoroughly pampered and refreshed.
 The spa had a lovely chilled out vibe, and I would highly recommend both for a girly break or for a romantic weekend away.